ksalehi/Noteworthy/README.md

 - [ ] create basic style guide
 - [ ] position elements on the page
 - [ ] add basic colors & styles
+- [ ] notes display how long ago they were created
+- [ ] save notes to the DB when the form loses focus or is left idle

 ### Phase 5: Notebooks (1 day, due W2 Tu 12pm)